rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

 compute the edges for all images of your dataset in parallel:

-Case 1) If you want to recompute the edgemaps from scratch (to possibly use different parameters than what you used to generate the `.edg` above:
+Case 1) If you want to recompute the edgemaps from scratch (to possibly use different parameters than what you used to generate the `.edg` above):
 ```
 parallel contours ::: *.png
 ```